 The written main opposition is an individual assignment, resulting in a 5-6 full pages paper (see Grading criteria - Thesis opposition in the thesis Canvas site).
-The main opponents should send their papers to the stated email address of the responsible supervisor of the seminar.1 workday before the seminar at 12.00 pm latest.
+The main opponents should hand in their papers to the supervisor at the beginning of the seminar.
 The written part of the main opposition is intended to ensure that the opposition is well prepared and to provide a good foundation for grading the opposition (Pass/Fail).
 The main opponents should not read from their opposition paper at the seminar.
 Rather, the main opponents should focus on the dialogue with the authors.
 Therefore, it is important that they have planned the seminar jointly to ensure that key issues are covered.